QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 The figure above outlines the class inheritance and ownership relations of the most important classes in QMI.

+..
+This is a reflection of the implementation, a view at what is currently there so to speak.
+..
+Does that view represent the actual design, as a view of what we intend to be there?

 The boxes in this graph denote *classes*.
 Classes with a red border are *active classes*, meaning they are running in a dedicated thread.

+..
+Accessibility concern here: colors can be hard to distinguish for colorblind people, like myself.
+..
+Red and black are particularly hard to differentiate due to both being low-energy colors.
+..
+Would a standard UML annotation (e.g: "<<thread>>") be a good replacement?

 Green arrows denote *inheritance*, i.e., an 'is-a' relation between classes.

 Blue arrows denote *ownership*.
 Ownerships arrows start in a named field of a class instance, and the arrow carries a label that shows how many instances are owned, e.g., '(one)' or '(zero or more)'.

+..
+Why not use standard UML to disambiguate between inheritance and usage relationships (and plurality)?

 We discuss these classes below.

 **QMI Contexts**
 ================

+..
+Not really a comment on this section per se, but I was wondering why the classes in QMI are prefixed with "QMI_".
+..
+It seems to me that importing from the QMI package would already namespace things enough (`qmi.Context), or the user could do that themselves through `from QMI import Context as QMI_Context` if they want.

 The **QMI_Context** class is the centralized entry-point to all functionality of QMI.
 A QMI process has a single **QMI_Context** that is initialized by a call to ``qmi.start()`` and discarded by a call to ``qmi.stop()``.
 In between these calls, the context can be accessed by a call to ``qmi.context()``.
 The configuration of a context is based on customized *@configstruct* data classes **CfgQmi** and **CfgContext**.
 These are JSON-like structures and can be read in from a configuration file, or given as an argument input in ``qmi.start()``.

-The QMI owns (directly or indirectly) all QMI-related objects in a process.
+The QMI_Context owns (directly or indirectly) all QMI-related objects in a process.
 Many of them are administrative in nature and will not normally be accessed by the user, but the **QMI_Instrument** and **QMI_Task** instances are examples of user-accessible projects that are managed and owned by the QMI_Context; the user merely gets a handle to them. **QMI_RpcObject** instances can also be directly accessed.

 **Threading in QMI**
 ====================

-The **QMI_Thread** class is a thin wrapper around bare Python threads, that support a common patterns for thread termination.
+The **QMI_Thread** class is a thin wrapper around bare Python threads, that support a common pattern for thread termination.
 The QMI_Thread is for internal use within QMI only; it is emphatically *not* intended to be used by QMI users.
-We prefer to hide the complexity of thread management as much as possible from QMI users, since they are error-prone and tend to lead to hard-to-understand code, in the hands of non software-engineers.
+We prefer to hide the complexity of thread management as much as possible from QMI users, since they are error-prone and tend to lead to hard-to-understand code in the hands of non software-engineers.

 **Remote Procedure Calls**
 ==========================

 One particularly important mechanism built on to of QMI messaging is RPC (remote procedure calls).
 Each RPC-capable object is represented by its own
 **RpcObjectManager** that is owned by the **QMI_Context**.
 Its associated **_RpcThread** object owns a **QMI_RpcObject** and is responsible for executing incoming RPC calls to the object.
-The incoming calls can be from the same context itself, but also from another context.
+The incoming calls can come from the same context, but also from another context.
 This is made possible by creating a proxy to the context in another context. **QMI_Context** can make and/or return a **QMI_RpcProxy** object of a running
 **_RpcThread._rpc_object** instance, through the target **QMI_RpcObjectManager** mapped in *_rpc_object_map*.